Skip to content

 • Revenue per subscriber

-• Social media growth (followers gained per platform)
+• Social media growth per platform

 • Content performance (which posts drive the most engagement)